friedrith/discover-js/README.md

 # discover-js
-A repository with all my experiments about javascript projects, frontend and backend
+A repository with all my experiments about javascript projects, frontend and backend.